Language - Nynorsk

 Nynorsk

-Nynorsk (translates to New Norwegian ) is one of the two written standards of the Norwegian language, the other being Bokmål.
-Nynorsk was established in 1929 as one of two state sanctioned fusions of Ivar Aasen's standard Norwegian language (Landsmål) with the Dano-Norwegian written language (Riksmål), the other such fusion being called Bokmål.
-Nynorsk is a variation which is closer to Landsmål, whereas Bokmål is closer to Riksmål.
+Nynorsk is one of the two written standards of the Norwegian language, the other being Bokmål.
+From 12 May 1885, it became the state-sanctioned version of Ivar Aasen's standard Norwegian language (Landsmål) parallel to the Dano-Norwegian written language (Riksmål).
+Nynorsk became the name in 1929, and it is after a series of reforms still a variation which is closer to Landsmål, whereas Bokmål is closer to Riksmål and Danish.

 Efforts were made to fuse the two written forms into one language.
 A result was that Landsmål and Riksmål lost their official status in 1929, and were replaced by the written forms Nynorsk and Bokmål, which were intended to be temporary intermediary stages before their final fusion into one hypothesised official Norwegian language known at the time as Samnorsk.
 This project was later abandoned and Nynorsk and Bokmål remain the two officially sanctioned standards of what is today called the Norwegian language.